-The Xiaomi Mi Band 3 is a cheap health monitoring fitness tracker with a photoplethysmographic (PPG) heart rate sensor, step counter, and basic sleep monitoring.
-It syncs to your phone in the background without you needing to open up an app.
+The Xiaomi Mi Band 4, and its cheaper-but-capable predecessor the Mi Band 3, are cheap fitness trackers with a built-in photoplethysmographic (PPG) heart rate sensor, step counter, and basic sleep monitoring.
+They sync to your phone in the background without you needing to open an app.
 (Unlike my glucose meter.)

-There are many alternatives in this market but what really sets the Mi Band 3 apart is the two-week battery life with continuous 10-minute heart rate readings.
+There are many alternatives in this market but what sets the Mi Band 4 and 3 apart are their two-week battery life with continuous 10-minute heart rate readings.
 Most of the competing devices either have less than a day’s battery life, strap around your chest, or costs three times as much as the Mi Band.

 This is where the third-party Tools & Mi Band app comes in.
 This companion app for the Mi Band lets you add extra functionality and customize your Mi Band’s screens and notifications.
 For the purposes of this article, the app can also tweak your continuous heart rate monitoring settings and change them to flash readings every 10 minutes.
 This greatly improves the battery life compared with the more frequent readings you can enable in the Mi Fit app.

 Tools & Mi Band also presents your heart rate readings visualizes your heart rate data much better than the Mi Fit app.
 You’ll get bar charts with average readings from the last two hours, and per-day readings for the last week, plus charts for the last month.
 You can also enable additional charts in settings.

 You can export data from the Tools & Mi Band app to a comma-separated values (CSV) formatted file if you’d like to copy them over to another app or do your analysis.
 You can also see every individual reading inside the app, in sharp contrast to the Mi Fit app that hides most of the readings and only shows you some of them that it has arbitrarily decided are representative of the day.